 Grant Award Amount: Applicants are applying for one year of funding through this RFP.
-New Applicants are eligible to apply for a maximum of \$500,000 for this grant year.
-Continuation applicants are asked to apply for an amount not to exceed their first year award.
-Applicants seeking to expand or enhance existing programs must submit a separate application in addition to their response to this solicitation.
-Please refer to the Enhancement solicitation on CJCC's website.
+New Applicants are eligible to apply for a maximum of \$350,000 for this grant year.
+Continuation applicants are allowed to apply up to \$750,000 and are allowed to expand or enhance services under this solicitation.

-Grant Award Period: The grant award period is from July 1, 2014 through June 30, 2015.
+Grant Award Period: The grant award period is from July 1, 2015 through June 30, 2016.
 All new or enhanced services must be fully implemented within sixty (60) days of the grant award agreement beginning date.
 All continuation services must be fully implemented within thirty (30) days of the grant award agreement beginning date.

 Continuation Funding: A continuation proposal is required annually.
-An initial grant does not guarantee continued funding.
+An initial award does not guarantee continued funding.
 The annual submission allows grantees to improve or modify objectives or activities, as well as assess the performance of the previous year.
 Continuation grants are awarded to applicants that demonstrate the following:

-- 1. Professional management of grant funds and compliance with administrative requirements: - 2.
+- 1. Professional management of grant funds and compliance with administrative requirements; - 2.
 Accurate and prompt submission of required program and financial data and reports; - 3.
 Positive performance history with achievement of program goals and objectives; and - 4.
 Cohesive continuation plan for their program.